symfony/symfony-docs/components/dependency_injection/tags.rst

 Define Services with a Custom Tag
 ---------------------------------

-Now we want several of the ``\Swift_Transport`` classes to be instantiated and added to the chain automatically using the ``addTransport()`` method.
+Now you might want several of the ``\Swift_Transport`` classes to be instantiated and added to the chain automatically using the ``addTransport()`` method.
-As an example we add the following transports as services:
+For example you may add the following transports as services:

 .. configuration-block::